Kabbalah: Levels of the soul

-The Kabbalah posits that the human soul has three elements: the nefesh, ru'ach, and neshamah.
-The nefesh is found in all humans, and enters the physical body at birth.
+Kabbalah posits that the human soul has three elements: nephesh (נֶפֶשׁ, lit. 'selfness'), ruach (רוּחַ, lit. 'wind' or 'spirit'), and neshamah (נְשָׁמָה).
+The nephesh is found in all humans, and enters the physical body at birth.
 It is the source of one's physical and psychological nature.
-The next two parts of the soul are not implanted at birth, but can be developed over time; their development depends on the actions and beliefs of the individual.
+The next two parts of the soul are not implanted at birth but can be developed over time; their development depends on the individual's actions and beliefs.
 They are said to only fully exist in people awakened spiritually.
 A common way of explaining the three parts of the soul is as follows: